 The student should consult the "Policies and Procedures" of the Graduate School (as described in the Graduate Study Bulletin; https://gradschool.wsu.edu/policies-procedures/) for university requirements.
 Given specific requirements change periodically, the student should contact the Graduate School early in the dissertation project for information about program, examination, and graduation forms to be filed and deadlines for each.
+All students must apply for graduation in the semester in which they will take their final exam.
+Depending on the timing of the final dissertation defense and internship leave, graduation application/date may need to be updated with the Graduate School.
 Currently, for example, the forms to schedule the dissertation final examination must be turned into the Graduate School a minimum of ten business days prior to the defense.
-This is why the department requires them to be turned in to the Graduate
+This is why the department requires them to be turned in to the Graduate_Program Coordinator 12 business days prior to the scheduled defense date.
+The final D2 document should be provided to the committee prior to the time the scheduling form is signed, with ample time to review.